-Have you ever thought that when you know someone too well, you might start disliking them?
-It often seems that way, especially when we talk about rivals.
-Furthermore, when people who compete against each other have a history, the competition gets more intense.
-They get more emotional, and what they’re competing for becomes even more important.
+Have you ever noticed that when you know someone very well, you might start to dislike them?
+This happens often, especially with rivals.
+When people or teams compete and have a long history with each other, the competition becomes more serious.
+Emotions get stronger, and winning becomes more important.

 10. The Green Bay Packers playing against the Chicago Bears.